 After taking the test you will receive the completed Tuberculosis Examination Referral form from the GGD staff.
 The completed form must be send to the IND.
-You can either send the form to the IND yourself (the address can be found on the form) or deposit the form in the mailbox in front of the ESSC desks in the E-building.
+You can either send the form to the IND yourself (the address can be found on the form) or deposit the form in the mailbox in front of the ESSC desks on the ground floor of the Sanders building.
 Forms deposited at the ESSC will be forwarded to the IND by the university.

 Frequently Asked Questions